 What this means: It is not possible for a new customer to churn within the first month.
-If you have a “free cancellation within X days” policy, customers who exercise it also shouldn’t be counted as churn because they never truly become customers (still meaningful to track how often this happens though).
+If you have a “free cancellation within X days” policy, customers who exercise it also shouldn’t be counted as churn because they never truly become customers (you should still track this behavior, however).

 Now that you understand the basic concepts, let’s dive into the different ways of measuring retention along 2 dimensions:

-The most common way to report retention is by calendar month.
+The most common way to measure retention is by comparing the number of customers retained at the end of a calendar month to the number at the beginning.
 It gives you an overview of how your retention rate changes over time, which is suitable for high-level reporting.

 Here’s the formula to calculate it:

 You have 100 paying customers at the beginning of October.
 20 of them churned throughout the month.
 Among those who churned, 3 reactivated before the month ended.
 Your October retention rate will be: (100-20+3)/100) x 100% = 83%.